413C5/analizador-polaris/README.md

 - Logical operators are used as in C# or Java.
 - Post-increment and post-decrement operations are supported.

+## Included Programs

+Some programs are included for testing, both normal ones and error-free:

+- CFE Bill Calculation
+- Steel Grade Classifier
+- Armstrong Number Finder
+- Range Finder
+- Prime Factor Finder

 # How to Run this Project

 You can compile this project using the latest version of Netbeans, or alternatively, download the file from releases.
-Examples programs are provided
+Examples programs are included.

 # About this project